From Lawn Mowers To Rock Concerts, Our 'Deafening World' Is Hurting Our Ears

 I learned from reading about tinnitus that there's basically nothing you can do.
 You can't make it go away.
 There is no known cure for it.
 The therapy for tinnitus is to learn to accommodate it.
 And, luckily for me, I have the kind of personality that makes that fairly simple.
 When I was told that there was nothing I could do about it, I thought, "Oh, good.
 Then I'll do nothing."
 And that's kind of what I've done. ...
 I can always hear it, but mostly — usually — I can ignore it.

 There are people for whom that's very difficult.
-It's loud and there even have been suicides [among] people who just can't tolerate this phantom noise in their head.
+It's loud, and there even have been suicides [among] people who just can't tolerate this phantom noise in their head.
 And for them, the treatment is often cognitive therapy, behavioral therapy, or the kind of ... medications that are used to treat anxiety or depression — just basically learning to live with this thing.
 And most people can improve their response to it significantly.

 Sometimes hearing aids can help you.
 If you have some hearing loss and you eliminate that, you bring up the sound of everything else.
 Then this phantom noise becomes less bothersome.
 You can't hear it as much.
 A therapist described it to me as, "You're in a room with a candle.
 The candle is the tinnitus.
 But if you turn on the lights, then the candle is less noticeable."
 And that's what sometimes happens with hearing aids with somebody who has tinnitus.